adlnet/xAPI-Spec/xAPI-Data.md

 	}
 }
 ```
-Completion with verb "attempted" and duration expressed in seconds (not converted to minutes and seconds):
+Completion with Verb named "attempted" and Duration expressed in seconds (not converted to minutes and seconds):
 ```
 {
 	"id":"7ccd3322-e1a5-411a-a67d-6a735c76f119",